fikrialfathasyari/ocr-signature-verification/README.md

 Model file is not included due to size and training constraints.

+### Additional Test Case (Non-Target Document)

+Data used and examples shows a document outside the system's intended use case.

+The system is designed specifically for classified financial documents with 4 signatures.
+In this case, only 3 signatures are present, so the system correctly identifies it as incomplete.

+This demonstrates the system's rule-based validation behavior.

-## 📄 OCR Signature Verification System
+## OCR Signature Verification System

 This project simulates a document verification system that compares scanned documents with digital versions using OCR and signature detection.